 Dog parents who properly feed their dogs homemade food know this too - and supplement their recipes with high quality vitamins and minerals.

-But hold on - even commercial dog food are not as complete and balanced as they claim to be....
+But hold on - even commercial dog food is not as complete and balanced as they claim to be....

 Not as Complete as It Seems...